-Girl + guitar?
-Yeah, we’ve heard it all before.
+Girl and guitar?
+You might think you've heard it all before.
 But you haven’t, not quite the way Norwegian singer-songwriter Kari Jahnsen, aka Farao, writes music.
 As if thumbing through ancient tomes, this newcomer has quietly mastered the basics of great, emotional songwriting whilst allowing her affection for contemporary music to pervade; a beautiful conflict of old and new.
 That is, of course, if her wonderful debut EP Farao is anything to go by.

 But it’s not just an acoustic guitar at the helm of Farao’s music.
 She plays almost every instrument under the sun in an array of other bands, from drums in London/Brighton lo-fi lot Hella Better Dancer, to bass in Norway-via-London’s Anna Lena & The Orchids.
 Perhaps this vast knowledge and experience with music, the wealth of which belies her age, is what makes her alternative brand of folk-pop so rich, so crisp and so compelling.